 - How Important are the Credit Markets in the Deployment of Private Capital?
 What have you seen in regards to the Growth of Credit/Lending Energy Strategies?

-- How has the Current Commodity Market Distress Impacted the Balance Sheets of Oil and Gas Companies?
+- How has the Recent Commodity Market Distress Impacted the Balance Sheets of Oil and Gas Companies?

 - Public vs. Private Investing in Energy – what are the Advantages and Disadvantages of each?

 - Thoughts on Midstream MLPs with their Business of Oil Storage Services and its Cashflow?

 - How has the Oilfield Service Industry Impacted Upstream Oil and Gas Operators?